Refrigeration

 It is also referred to as cold chain logistics.

-For example, collection, packaging, processing, storage, and distribution.
+For example, collection, packaging, processing, storage, cold storage warehousing, and chilled distribution.

 What is a temperature-controlled supply chain?

-It constitutes a series of refrigerated facilities to sustain consistent optimal conditions for perishable goods within a given temperature range.
+A temperature-controlled supply chain constitutes a series of refrigerated facilities and refrigerated transport systems designed to sustain consistent optimal conditions for perishable goods within a given temperature range.
+This includes real-time temperature monitoring throughout every touchpoint to ensure cold chain integrity.

 Temperature-controlled cargo

-The most common products that require temperature-controlled logistics are:
+The most common products that require temperature-controlled logistics services include:

 • Fruits and vegetables